FindMySchool LogoFindMySchool

 The school is best suited to families within reach of the school who value a combination of solid academics, extensive opportunity, and inclusive comprehensive ideals.
 The house system creates community at scale.
 The teaching is structured and ambitious.
 Results are strong.
 For families seeking a traditional secondary experience with modern facilities and wide co-curricular breadth, Howard of Effingham offers excellent value.
 The main limitation is simply admission; distance determines access, and the oversubscribed intake means many families seeking places may not secure them.

 Yes.
 Howard of Effingham was rated Good by Ofsted in December 2019, with the sixth form specifically noted as Outstanding.
-GCSE results place the school in the top 15% of schools (690th in England, FindMySchool ranking), with Attainment 8 of 57.9, above the England average.
-A-level performance is equally strong, with 60% of entries graded A*-B and the school ranking 590th in England (top 22%).
+GCSE results place the school 768th in England for academic outcomes, with Attainment 8 of 57.1 and Progress 8 of +0.24.
+A-level performance is equally strong, with 70% of entries graded A*-B and the school ranking 513th for A-level academic performance; its overall sixth-form rank is 590th in England.
 The 2015 Daily Telegraph ranking placed Howard 30th among comprehensive schools in the country for GCSE results.

 Howard of Effingham is a state school with no tuition fees.
 Education is entirely free.
 Standard school costs apply: uniforms, educational visits, examination entries, and optional music tuition are charged separately.
 Approximately 9% of pupils are eligible for free school meals, below the England average.